ideal-postcodes/jquery.postcodes/README.md

 This plugin is the fastest way to integrate Ideal Postcodes' UK lookup API on a user data entry form.

 jQuery.postcodes generates 2 form elements within a specified div element.
-These are an **input field** to receive postcode inputs from the user and a **Button** to run address lookups via the Ideal Postcodes API.
+These are an input field to receive postcode inputs from the user and a button to run address lookups via the Ideal Postcodes API.

 If a matching is found, a selection menu is created and the selected address is piped into the form.